• White

 At one time it was thought that all the rivers of the earth flowed underground into the immense abyss of Tartarus, to then drain and take on a different appearance depending on the nature of the terrain.

-Some underground rivers, before flowing into the depths of Tartarus, run through numerous tunnels.
+Before flowing into the depths of Tartarus, some underground rivers run through numerous tunnels.
 Others surround the earth with one or more spiral turns, like snakes, until they descend to the center of the earth (no further because otherwise they would rise towards the opposite hemisphere).

-Therefore, it is certain that in Hades there are different watercourses, even if their arrangement is reported differently depending on the sources.
+Therefore, it is certain that there are different watercourses in Hades, even if their arrangement is reported differently depending on the sources.
 Some streams, which may be rivers or swamps, flow slow and threatening, others have violent or fiery currents.

 What is Hades god of?